sozu-proxy/sozu/doc/how_to_use.md

 sozu start -c config.toml
 ```

 You can edit the reverse proxy's configuration with the `config.toml` file.
-You can declare new applications, their frontends and backends through that file.
+You can declare new clusters, their frontends and backends through that file.

 **But** for more flexibility, you should use the command socket (you can find one end of that unix socket at the path designed by `command_socket` in the configuration file).